Fieldane History, Family Crest & Coats of Arms

 Important Dates for the Fieldane family

 This web page shows only a small excerpt of our Fieldane research.
-Another 285 words (20 lines of text) covering the years 1567, 1510, 1620, 1884 and 1594 are included under the topic Early Fieldane History in all our PDF Extended History products and printed products wherever possible.
+Another 143 words (10 lines of text) covering the years 1567, 1510, 1620, 1884 and 1594 are included under the topic Early Fieldane History in all our PDF Extended History products and printed products wherever possible.

 Fieldane Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Fieldane have been found, including Fielden, Feilden, Fieldon, Feildon, Feelden, Feeldon, Pheldon, Phelden and many more.

 Early Notables of the Fieldane family (pre 1700)

 More information is included under the topic Early Fieldane Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fieldane family

 Families began migrating abroad in enormous numbers because of the political and religious discontent in England.
 Often faced with persecution and starvation in England, the possibilities of the New World attracted many English people.
 Although the ocean trips took many lives, those who did get to North America were instrumental in building the necessary groundwork for what would become for new powerful nations.
 Some of the first immigrants to cross the Atlantic and come to North America bore the name Fieldane, or a variant listed above: Thomas Fielden settled in New York in 1764; William Fielden arrived in Pennsylvania in 1860.